asalline/Cambridge-Autumn-School/README.md

 After installation there is to create a new conda environment which will contain a neede Python version and all the packages.

-The command to create new conda is 'conda create --name yourenv', where "yourenv" is the name of your environment.
+The command to create new conda is `conda create --name yourenv`, where "yourenv" is the name of your environment.